osate/osate-ge/org.osate.ge.doc/docs/user_guide.md

 4. Specify a name for the End-To-End Flow Specification and select *OK* when done.

 ### Editing Flow Implementations and End-to-End Flows
 When editing a component implementation, flow implementations and end-to-end flow can be edited using the flow editor.
-It can be accessed by double-clicking the component implementation and selecting the *AADL* tab in the *Properties* view and selecting *Edit...* from the *Flows* section.
+The flow editor can be accessed by double-clicking the component implementation, selecting the *AADL* tab in the *Properties* view, and selecting *Edit...* from the *Flows* section.

 ### Highlighting Flow Implementations and End-to-End Flow Specifications
 Selecting a flow implementation or end-to-end flow specification from the flow drop-down in the toolbar will highlight the flow.
 Flow Implementations and End To End Flows that have segments that are not shown in the diagram will be marked with an asterisk(*) in the drop-down.